17 Things You Should Know Before Renting a Car in Portugal

 ✅ Is driving in Portugal safe?

-Since the majority of cities in Portugal are extremely safe, it is possible to leave the car on the street at night.
+Since the majority of cities in Portugal are incredibly safe, it is generally safe to leave your car on the street at night.

 Just don’t leave your belongings on display, and take extra precautions if you’re in a big city like Lisbon or Porto.